Curve Card Review 2023: Fees, Safety, Usability, and More

 - Most customers do not end up using Curve after signing up, according to reports;

-- Amex, Maestro, Diners Club, JCB, and UnionPay cards not supported.
+- Amex, Maestro, Diners Club, JCB, and UnionPay cards are not supported.

 We recommend Curve for people who have multiple bank cards and are interested in savvy card management and cashback features.
-However, for those looking for a more fully-fledged digital banking service, we recommend the Wise Multi-Currency Account instead, which offers bank details in multiple currencies and a capable Visa debit card.
+However, for those looking for a more fully-fledged digital banking service, we recommend the Wise Account, which offers bank details in multiple currencies and a capable Visa debit card.

 💰 Min.
 Deposit